impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 </center>

 There's a bunch of junk at the start of the filepath, but we see it ends with `/exec/hello.bash`.
-So not only were we right about what the newly-created directory and file look like, but we now have a dependable way to log stuff from our BATS tests.
+So not only were we right about what the newly-created directory and file look like, but we now have a dependable way to log stuff from our Bats tests.
 Cool!

 Before moving on, I remove the tracer methods I just added.